freenas/freenas-docs/userguide/services.rst

 .. note:: :command:`smartd` wakes up at the configured :guilabel:`Check Interval`.
 It checks the times configured in :menuselection:`Tasks --> S.M.A.R.T.
-Tests` to see whether tests should be run.
+Tests` to see if a test must begin.
 Since the smallest time increment for a test is an hour (60 minutes), it does not make sense to set a :guilabel:`Check Interval` value higher than 60 minutes.
-For example, if the :guilabel:`Check Interval` is set to *120* minutes and the smart test to every hour, the test will only be run every two hours because :command:`smartd` only wakes up every two hours.
+For example, if the :guilabel:`Check Interval` is set to *120* minutes and the smart test to every hour, the test will only be run every two hours because :command:`smartd` only activates every two hours.

 :numref:`Table %s <smart_config_opts_tab>`